unlcms/UNL-CMS/README.md

   *  wysiwyg/editors/js/tinymce-3.js

      - Comment out the part that switches wrappers from table-based to div.
 We need the original TinyMCE code for the PDW toggle plugin to work

+## How to Contribute

+Development is handled through GitHub

+All code changes must be committed via git to a local fork and contributed back to the project via a pull request.

+Ideally each developer should have a fork of the project on GitHub where they can push changes.

+In your local clone:

+ * git pull origin develop
+ * git checkout -b topics/whatever-you-work-on (or bugfix/NUM — for bugs)
+ * write code and commit
+ * git push origin topics/whatever-you-work-on
+ * on github open a pull request from your branch to develop
+ * have someone else review

+Another developer will review your changes and merge in to the develop branch.